zmon1010/kendo-ui-core/docs/knowledge-base/listview_two_pagers.md

 title: Place Pagers at Top and Bottom of ListView
 description: How to display pagers at the top and bottom of a Kendo UI ListView.
 type: how-to
-page_title: Place Pagers at Top and Bottom of ListView
+page_title: Use Two Pagers for Progress® Kendo UI® ListView for ASP.NET MVC
-slug: listview_two_pagers
+slug: listview-two-pagers
 position: 0
 tags: listview, paging, pager, mvc, kendo ui, two pagers
 teampulseid: